noFlowWater/signage_solution/flask/README.md

 ## Setting Up Python3.9 on Your Local PC & Virtual Environment

+**Note**: It is important to use Python 3.9 for this setup.
+Using different versions, such as Python 3.11, has been known to cause errors, particularly during the Flask execution phase.
+To ensure compatibility and avoid potential issues, please stick to Python 3.9.

 1. Check if Python 3.9 is installed by running:
    ```sh
    python3.9 -V